rocketbro/rocketbro.github.io/_projects/openloom/nodes.md

     id: string; // The id of the node
     text: string; // The main text content of the node
     author: Author; // The author of the node - see Author enum
-    modelId: string; // Some identifier for the model used to generate the node
+    modelId: string; // Some identifier for the model used to generate the node.
+If the node was created by the user, it should be 'User' or a username.
     createdTime: Date; // The time the node was created

     parentId: string | null; // The id of the parent node.
 Must only be null for the root node.